 This final inspection is done not by Hanse, but by an independent outside company who are professionals in putting yachts to the acid test.

-Then your Hanse sailboat is loaded onto a freight ship for her journey to Sydney.
+Then your Hanse yacht is loaded onto a freight ship for her journey to Sydney.

 Once your yacht arrives in Australia our local experts take over.